fritzing/aisler-wiki/use-aisler-with/Fritzing/How-to-order-a-sketch-with-more-than-one-board.md

 ## 2. Select a single board to export
 Next step is to select the board you **do not** like to export.
 Using your mouse select the whole board and hit ⌘-Backspace on Mac or Delete on Windows/Linux to delete.
-**Attation** We do not copy the board because this will lose all the connections in the other views.
+**Be careful:** Do not copy the board because that way all connections will be lost in the other views.

 ![Select PCB](assets/multiple_pcbs_selected.png)